-ITH CLIMATE CHANGE IN URBAN AREAS.
-UNIEXE None - - LNEC None - - Barcelona -Resilience model based on governance measures, tools and mechanisms to build a resilience They can be exclusively used They can be exclusively CC strategy for the city of Barcelona in the framework of RESCCUE used in the framework of -Resilience Boards Working methodology project under BARCELONA RESCCUE project under -Resilience platform CC's permission, excluding BARCELONA CC's -Municipal database uses that can entail economic permission, excluding uses -Datasets already available in the platform benefits for other parties. that can entail economic - Situation Room Consultation Web service benefits for other parties. -Situation Room functional modules - Resilience and Climate Change Adaptation Plan and vulnerability assessment and mapping of Climate Change impacts -Sewerage Master Plan of Barcelona (2006) IREC None - - UNHABITAT None - - Endesa -Knowledge, information and IPRSs owned by Endesa Distribución or its affiliates in the field They can be exclusively used They can be exclusively of demand side management on electrical distribution networks in the framework of RESCCUE used in the framework of - Data, guides and software applications related to the description, operation and project under Endesa's RESCCUE project under maintenance of distribution networks permission.
-Endesa's permission. - Knowledge and data related to the customers which are either confidential or concern · ENDESA strategy -Internal procedures and technical guidelines of ENDESA DISTRIBUCIÓN or of its Affiliates -Background technology in the field of smart metering and demand side management -Background technology in the field of smart metering and demand side management Public Lighting, Energy Efficiency, Public Energy Asset Management and Secondary substation security -Data, guides or software applications related to the description, design, normalization, planning, operation or maintenance -Developments and algorithms, as well as technical designs, functional design, information architecture and graphic design for the service layer made on the system EMS, EMMS Platforms T determine
+RESILIENCE TO COPE V UNIEXE VITH CLIMATE CHANGE IN URBAN AREAS.
+None - - LNEC None - - Barcelona CC -Resilience model based on governance measures, tools and mechanisms to build a resilience strategy for the city of Barcelona -Resilience Boards Working methodology -Resilience platform -Municipal database -Datasets already available in the platform - Situation Room Consultation Web service -Situation Room functional modules - Resilience and Climate Change Adaptation Plan and vulnerability assessment and mapping of Climate Change impacts -Sewerage Master Plan of Barcelona (2006) They can be exclusively used in the framework of RESCCUE project under BARCELONA CC's permission, excluding uses that can entail economic benefits for other parties.
+They can be exclusively used in the framework of RESCCUE project under BARCELONA CC's permission, excluding uses that can entail economic benefits for other parties.
+IREC None - - UNHABITAT None - - Endesa -Knowledge, information and IPRSs owned by Endesa Distribución or its affiliates in the field of demand side management on electrical distribution networks - Data, guides and software applications related to the description, operation and maintenance of distribution networks - Knowledge and data related to the customers which are either confidential or concern ENDESA strategy -Internal procedures and technical guidelines of ENDESA DISTRIBUCIÓN or of its Affiliates -Background technology in the field of smart metering and demand side management -Background technology in the field of smart metering and demand side management Public Lighting, Energy Efficiency, Public Energy Asset Management and Secondary substation security -Data, guides or software applications related to the description, design, normalization, planning, operation or maintenance -Developments and algorithms, as well as technical designs, functional design, information architecture and graphic design for the service layer made on the system EMS, EMMS Platforms They can be exclusively used in the framework of RESCCUE project under Endesa's permission.
+They can be exclusively used in the framework of RESCCUE project under Endesa's permission.

-RESILIENCE TO COPE W (ITH CLIMATE CHANGE IN URBAN AREAS. -Hardware and software element that responds to web and mobile applications with customer interaction and the databases of historical information, information of real-time data and system configuration included in the Multiservice Platform.
-CML - Municipal database Just for use in the framework Just for use in the - Resilience and Climate Change Adaptation Plan "Estratégia Municipal de Adaptação às Alterações of RESCCUE project under framework of RESCCUE Climática" CML permission project under CML - Master Plan of Lisboa (2012) permission - U-SCORE project report - Lisbon's Resilience Action Plan Report EDP None - - Hidra None - - Bristol CC None - 1 SASUK None - - UrbanDNA None - 1 AdP -Software platform for collection of on-line data from flow meters and rain meters of Lisbon The access to the on-line data The access to the on-line case study of flow and rain meters of data of flow and rain - Software platform Aquasafe for collection of on-line data from flow meters and rain meters, Lisbon case study from Águas meters of Lisbon case study and weather, sewage and Tagus estuary model integration of Lisbon case study de Portugal and third party from Águas de Portugal and - Data from flow and rain meters of Lisbon case study EPAL is restricted to the third party EPAL is project Resccue period restricted to the project Resccue period EIVP None - -
+RESILIENCE TO COPE W ITH CLIMATE CHANGE IN URBAN AREAS. -Hardware and software element that responds to web and mobile applications with customer interaction and the databases of historical information, information of real-time data and system configuration included in the Multiservice Platform.
+CML - Municipal database Just for use in the framework Just for use in the - Resilience and Climate Change Adaptation Plan "Estratégia Municipal de Adaptação às Alterações of RESCCUE project under framework of RESCCUE Climática" CML permission project under CML - Master Plan of Lisboa (2012) permission - U-SCORE project report - Lisbon's Resilience Action Plan Report EDP None - - Hidra None - - Bristol CC None - - SASUK None - - UrbanDNA None - - AdP -Software platform for collection of on-line data from flow meters and rain meters of Lisbon The access to the on-line data The access to the on-line case study of flow and rain meters of data of flow and rain - Software platform Aquasafe for collection of on-line data from flow meters and rain meters, Lisbon case study from Águas meters of Lisbon case study and weather, sewage and Tagus estuary model integration of Lisbon case study de Portugal and third party from Águas de Portugal and - Data from flow and rain meters of Lisbon case study EPAL is restricted to the third party EPAL is · project Resccue period restricted to the project Resccue period EIVP None - -

-5.2.2.
+4.3.2.
 IPR agreement